Women’s Initiative at Eckert

-In 2017 as we celebrate 10 years, the mission of the Women’s Initiative at Eckert Seamans (WIE) remains the same as the day it was founded.
-Consistent with our firm’s diversity mission, WIE works to develop an inclusive environment where everyone has an equal opportunity to succeed.
+Consistent with our firm’s diversity, equality, and inclusion mission, the Women’s Initiative at Eckert Seamans works to develop an inclusive environment where everyone has an equal opportunity to succeed.
 Eckert Seamans has long championed a supportive atmosphere for women in the law, embracing uniqueness in background, experience, and viewpoints.
 This credo has allowed the firm’s women to cultivate careers, challenge their legal skills, rise to partnership, become leaders as well as role models, and give back to the community and the generations that follow.

 - Professional development and career advancement

 - Increasing the representation of women in leadership

 Embracing the following women-centered practices helps us to achieve our goals:

 - Creating women-centered marketing materials and optimizing women-centered public relations opportunities.